-All prospective subgrantees will be required to submit the information above as part of the application packet, which will be updated in 2.4.11.1.
+All prospective subgrantees will be required to submit the information above as part of the application packet.

 BroadbandOhio will assess the received information to determine that they meet ownership disclosure requirements by evaluating whether the prospective subgrantee has provided full and sufficient proof for each requirement.
 Applicants will be screened for submitting all required supporting document for this requirement.
 This will include the proof of ownership to determine which disclosure requirement would apply.